gibus/SpreadRevolutionaryDate/README.md

 ## Twitter options

-Theses options are credentials for `spread-revolutionary-date` to spread on a Twitter account.
+These options are credentials for `spread-revolutionary-date` to spread on a Twitter account.
 You have to get them from your [Twitter API account](https://apps.twitter.com/) with `write` access level.

 ### consumer\_key